lony/lony.github.io/content/post/2017/commands.md

 	* `tcpdump host 10.0.3.1` - Capture only if source and destination ip is 10.0.3.1
 	* `tcpdump src host 10.0.3.1` - Capture only if source ip is 10.0.3.1
 	* `tcpdump dst port 80` - Caputre only if destination port is 80
+	* `tcpdump (src net 10.0.0.144/28) and not(dst host 10.20.0.251)` [1](http://serverfault.com/questions/354102/tcpdump-filter-on-network-and-subnet-mask)  - Captue only traffic which is from specific network and not going to a specific host
+		* Hint: Use lowest IP for range to avoid `tcpdump: non-network bits set in “10.0.0.145/28"` error [1](http://stackoverflow.com/questions/10300656/capture-incoming-traffic-in-tcpdump)
 	* `tcpdump 'tcp[tcpflags] & tcp-syn != 0'` [1](http://www.tcpdump.org/manpages/pcap-filter.7.html), [2](https://syedali.net/2014/12/29/tcp-flags-explained/), [3](https://danielmiessler.com/study/tcpflags/) - Use PCAP-filters to capture start (SYN) packets of TCP conversation
 	* `tcpdump 'tcp[tcpflags] & (tcp-syn) != 0 and tcp[tcpflags] & (tcp-ack) == 0 or udp'` - Capture tcp SYN but not SYN-ACK and also udp packets